TengfeiWang5305/elec5305-project-TengfeiWang-540542743/README.md

 - [`examples/osr_0031/comparison_waveforms.png`](./examples/osr_0031/comparison_waveforms.png)

-> Listening impression: the **hybrid** method audibly reduces background noise while preserving the structure of the speech more naturally than either Wiener or spectral subtraction alone.

 ---

 ## 1. Project Overview

-This project implements and evaluates several **classical speech enhancement** methods in MATLAB, and proposes an **adaptive hybrid** denoiser that combines their strengths.
+This project implements several **classical speech enhancement** methods in MATLAB and proposes an **adaptive hybrid** denoiser that combines their strengths.

 The goal is to reduce additive noise in real speech recordings (e.g. OSR open speech corpus) while preserving **perceptual quality** and **intelligibility**, using only traditional signal processing techniques:

 - No deep learning
 - No pre-trained models
 - Fully transparent and reproducible algorithms

-### Implemented methods
+Implemented methods:

-1. **Wiener filter**
-   STFT-based Wiener filtering with noise power estimation from initial noise-dominated frames.
+- **Wiener filter** – STFT-based Wiener filtering with noise power estimation.

-2. **Spectral subtraction**
-   Classical magnitude-domain spectral subtraction with noise tracking and spectral flooring.
+- **Spectral subtraction** – magnitude-domain subtraction with spectral flooring.

-3. **Proposed adaptive hybrid filter**
-   A noise-adaptive combination of Wiener and spectral subtraction, where the frame-wise weighting is controlled by an estimated SNR.
-   - At **low SNR** or strong noise → behaves more like Wiener.
-   - At **higher SNR** or stable regions → behaves closer to spectral subtraction to better preserve speech harmonics.
+- **Adaptive hybrid filter** – frame-wise logistic weighting between Wiener and spectral subtraction based on an SNR estimate.

 All implementations are pure MATLAB code and do not require deep learning toolboxes.